KingRainbow44/KingRainbow44/README.md

   - RESTful APIs

 ## What Do I Do?
-- I play:
-  - Genshin Impact
+- I play Genshin Impact.
-  - Minecraft: Java Edition
-- I write:
+- I write stories.
-  - Stories
-  - Code